You need help choosing a career, but first you want to make sure you know how to choose a career coach.

 Now, you might just end up starting a heart-centered business or using your degree, but that advice alone won’t help you make the right career choice because there are so many other factors to consider and weigh.

-If what you want is a modern-day, meaningful career, make sure you get help from someone who understands how to integrate who you are, how you want to live, and the money you want to earn into the career you choose.
+If you want a modern-day, meaningful career, get help from someone who understands how to integrate who you are, how you want to live, and the money you want to earn into your chosen career.
 Anything less than that, and you’ll likely be shopping around for your second career coach soon.

 You might be shocked that some career professionals make it up as they go along.

 You usually find this in the one-on-one coaching model.
-While one-on-one feedback is vital, there should also be an actual process that addresses your challenges in a structured, methodical way with the assurance that your efforts are leading to your desired results.
+While one-on-one feedback is vital, there should also be an actual process that addresses your challenges in a structured way, assuring that your efforts lead to your desired results.

 Some signs that there may not be a system are: